ramboxapp/v3-tour/README.md

 ## Getting Started

-You can install `vue-tour` using npm or by downloading the minified build on GitHub.
+You can install `v3-tour` using npm or by downloading the minified build on GitHub.

 ```
 npm install v3-tour